Program Director and Faculty

 Faculty are drawn from academic departments throughout the university, and include food experts at other institutions and working food professionals.

-Director: Ken Albala, Professor of History at the University of the Pacific, who earned his PhD at Columbia, is the author or editor of 17 books on food including Eating Right in the Renaissance, Food in Early Modern Europe, Cooking in Europe 1250-1650, The Banquet: Dining in the Great Courts of Late Renaissance Europe, Beans: A History (winner of the 2008 IACP Jane Grigson Award), Pancake, and recently Grow Food, Cook Food, Share Food and Nuts: A Global History.
+Program Director: Ken Albala is Professor of History at the University of the Pacific and author or editor of 22 books on food including Eating Right in the Renaissance, Food in Early Modern Europe, Cooking in Europe 1250-1650, The Banquet, Beans (winner of the 2008 IACP Jane Grigson Award), Pancake, and recently Grow Food, Cook Food, Share Food and Nuts: A Global History.
 He was co-editor of the journal Food, Culture and Society and has also co-edited The Business of Food, Human Cuisine, Food and Faith and edited A Cultural History of Food: The Renaissance and The Routledge International Handbook to Food Studies.
-Albala was also editor of the Food Cultures Around the World series with 30 volumes in print, the 4-volume Food Cultures of the World Encyclopedia and is now series editor of Rowman Littlefield Studies in Food and Gastronomy for which he has written a textbook entitled Three World Cuisines: Italian, Chinese, Mexican (winner of the Gourmand World Cookbook Awards best foreign cuisine book in the world for 2012).
+Albala was editor of the Food Cultures Around the World series, the 4-volume Food Cultures of the World Encyclopedia and is now series editor of Rowman and Littlefield Studies in Food and Gastronomy for which he has written Three World Cuisines: Italian, Chinese, Mexican (winner of the Gourmand World Cookbook Awards best foreign cuisine book in the world for 2012).
 He has also co-authored two cookbooks: The Lost Art of Real Cooking and The Lost Arts of Hearth and Home.
-Forthcoming this year are a Food History Reader: Primary Sources and a translation of the 16th century cookbook Livre fort excellent de cuysine.
+His latest works are a Food History Reader: Primary Sources and a translation of the 16th century cookbook Livre fort excellent de cuysine.
 His 36 episode course Food: A Cultural Culinary History is available on DVD from the Great Courses company.
 Albala has also just finished editing a 3 volume encyclopedia on Food Issues which will be published in the summer of 2015.

 Alison Alkon, Assistant Professor of Sociology at University of the Pacific, who earned her PhD at UC Davis, is the author or editor of two books and numerous articles exploring environmental, economic and social aspects of sustainable food systems.
 Her co-edited volume, Cultivating Food Justice, is currently in its second printing from MIT Press and is quickly becoming the default text for undergraduate and graduate courses investigating how racial and economic inequalities affect food and agricultural systems.
 Her recently released monograph, Black White and Green: Farmers Markets, Race and the Green Economy, focuses on two Bay Area Farmers Markets, one predominantly black and the other predominantly white, to better understand the cultural meanings that communities apply to and use to understand food and agriculture.
 Her articles on related topics have appeared in top social science journals including Antipode, Sociological Inquiry and City and Community.
 She is based in the Bay Area and has numerous connections to community-based organizations and think-tanks working on food and agricultural reform.
 Her book, Black White and Green, was recently the subject of a lengthy essay in the Huffington Post.